-- 1 tsp vanilla paste
+- 1 teaspoon vanilla bean paste

-- 1 egg
+- 1 egg fridge-cold

 - 110 g flour

-- ½ tsp bicarbonate of soda
+- ½ teaspoon bicarbonate of soda

-- ½ tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- ¼ tsp ground ginger
+- ¼ teaspoon ground ginger

 - ⅛ tsp nutmeg

-- 100 g porridge oats
+- 100 g rolled (porridge) oats

-- 50 g cranberries
+- 50 g dried cranberries

-- 20 g cut mixed peel optional
+- 20 g cut orange peel

 - In a separate bowl, mix flour, bicarbonate of soda, cinnamon, nutmeg and ginger.
 Then fold the dry ingredinets into your wet ingredinets.